Stan Kroenke: Move to Los Angeles

-On January 12, 2016, the NFL, after discussions led by Dallas Cowboys owner Jerry Jones, approved the Rams' application to move from St. Louis back to Los Angeles with a 30–2 vote; the Chargers would have a one-year option to join them.
-In 2017, the Chargers announced that they would move to Los Angeles for the 2017 season, with the intention of initially playing games in Carson, but then moving into Kroenke's Inglewood Stadium, pending completion.
+On January 12, the NFL, after discussions led by Dallas Cowboys owner Jerry Jones, approved the Rams' application to move from St. Louis back to Los Angeles by a 30–2 vote; the Chargers would have a one-year option to join them.
+In 2017, the Chargers announced they would move to Los Angeles for the 2017 season, with the intention to first play in Carson then move into Kroenke's Inglewood Stadium, pending completion.
 The Raiders subsequently announced a move to Las Vegas, Nevada.

-On April 12, 2017, it was reported that the City of St. Louis, St. Louis County, and the Regional Convention and Sports Complex Authority filed a 52-page lawsuit against the NFL and all 32 NFL clubs as defendants (including Stan Kroenke) and sought damages and restitution of profits.
-On July 12, 2017, the Los Angeles Rams filed three motions seeking to: dismiss the case for failure to state a claim, dismiss the case for lack of personal jurisdiction, and appeal to have the case determined through arbitration rather than in front of a St. Louis-based jury.
-The motions in the case were decided upon by Judge Christopher McGraugh.
-On April 20, 2020, the Supreme Court denied Kroenke and the NFL's appeal of the lawsuit.
-On November 24, 2021, it was announced that the NFL, Kroenke, and the various St. Louis parties had agreed to a $790 million settlement to end the lawsuit before it would have gone to trial in 2022.
-Some legal experts believe the lawsuit was not dismissed because Kroenke lied about his true intentions with the Rams, the NFL did not follow its own relocation guidelines created after the league failed to stop the Raiders move to Los Angeles in the early 80s, and Kroenke/the league allowed St. Louis to spend money planning a replacement stadium when they had no intention of making a deal to lease it.
+On April 12, 2017, it was reported the City of St. Louis, St. Louis County, and the Regional Convention and Sports Complex Authority had sued the NFL and all 32 NFL clubs (including Kroenke) and sought damages and restitution of profits.
+On July 12, 2017, the Rams filed motions seeking to dismiss the case for failure to state a claim, dismiss the case for lack of personal jurisdiction, and appeal to have the case determined through arbitration rather than in front of a St. Louis-based jury.
+The motions in the case were decided by Judge Christopher McGraugh.
+On April 20, 2020, the Supreme Court denied Kroenke's and the NFL's appeal of the lawsuit.
+On November 24, 2021, it was announced the NFL, Kroenke, and the various St. Louis parties had agreed to a $790 million settlement to end the lawsuit before it would have gone to trial in 2022.
+Some legal experts believe the lawsuit was not dismissed because Kroenke lied about his true intentions with the Rams, the NFL did not follow its own relocation guidelines created after the league failed to stop the Raiders' move to Los Angeles in the early 80s, and Kroenke/the league allowed St. Louis to spend money planning a replacement stadium when they had no intention of making a deal to lease it.